latenitefilms/Metaburner/docs/how-to-use.md

 ---

-### Known Issues & Limitations
+### Known Issues & Bugs

-**Metaburner Pro v1.0.0 (Build 15) - 25th December 2023**
+**Metaburner Pro v1.0.0 (Build 16) - 25th December 2023**

-- When using the **Primary Storyline** Content Source, sometimes the first frame of an [`asset-clip`'s](https://developer.apple.com/documentation/professional_video_applications/fcpxml_reference/story_elements/asset-clip) will display no data.
+- When using the **Primary Storyline** Content Source, sometimes the first frame of a clip will display no data.
 This is a bug and will be fixed in a future TestFlight release.
 - The **Preset** buttons currently don't do anything.
 This will be added in a future TestFlight release.
+- The **Settings** button in the **Controls** section currently doesn't do anything.
+This will be added in a future TestFlight release.
+- Some metadata is not "hooked up" yet, so may say "not yet implemented".

 Got ideas or questions?
 Post them on our [Discussions page](https://github.com/latenitefilms/metaburnerpro/discussions)!